estherhelga/popgen/gwas_project_v3/main_workflow.md

 rs12913832 G allele: This is the ancestral allele and is strongly associated with brown eyes.
 It's linked to higher melanin production. rs12913832 A allele: This is the derived allele and is strongly associated with blue eyes (and generally lighter eye/hair/skin pigmentation).
 It's linked to reduced melanin production due to its effect on OCA2 expression.

 *   Examine the bar plot (`pheno_dist_plot`).
 Does it show a clear trend?
-For a typical HERC2/OCA2 SNP where the minor allele is associated with lighter eyes (e.g., 'A' allele in rs12913832 is linked to blue eyes):
+For a typical HERC2/OCA2 SNP where the minor allele is associated with lighter eyes (e.g., 'A' allele in rs12913832 is linked to brown eyes):
  *  Genotype 0 (Count of 'A' = 0): This means the genotype is GG.
-These individuals should predominantly have darker eyes (Brown/Hazel).
+These individuals should predominantly have lighter eyes (Blue, Blue/Green, potentially Green).
  *  Genotype 1 (Count of 'A' = 1): This means the genotype is GA.
 These individuals should have intermediate eye colors or a mix, often Hazel/Green, some Brown, some Blue/Green.
 The effect is somewhat co-dominant/additive.
  *  Genotype 2 (Count of 'A' = 2): This means the genotype is AA.
-These individuals should predominantly have lighter eyes (Blue, Blue/Green, potentially Green).
+These individuals should predominantly have darker eyes (Brown/Hazel).

 *   The boxplot (`pheno_box_plot`) will show if the mean/median of your 0-3 eye color score changes across the genotype groups.
 *   **In your report:** Present one of these plots.
 Describe the observed pattern and how it aligns (or doesn't) with the SNP's known role or the GWAS finding.
 Discuss if the effect appears additive.